wdelfuego/nova-calendar/README.md

 Please create or upvote [feature request discussions](https://github.com/wdelfuego/nova-calendar/discussions/categories/ideas-feature-requests) in the GitHub repo for the features you think would be most valuable to have.

 ## What can you do?
-Developers who are interested in working together on this Tool are highly welcomed.
-Respond to or open a [feature request discussion](https://github.com/wdelfuego/nova-calendar/discussions/categories/ideas-feature-requests) and we'll get you going quickly.
+Developers who are interested in working together on this tool are highly welcomed.
+Take a look at the [open issues](https://github.com/wdelfuego/nova-calendar/issues) (those labelled 'good first issue' are great for new contributors) or at the [feature request discussions](https://github.com/wdelfuego/nova-calendar/discussions/categories/ideas-feature-requests) and we'll get you going quickly.

 # Installation
 ```sh